MrZ626/lua-visual-qdtq-manager/readme.md

 # Useless Package Manager

-A simple Lua script allowing you to view & uninstall useless packages easily (in terminal)
+A simple Lua script allowing you to interactively view & uninstall useless packages easily in terminal

 Environment: